Panhead Vs. Shovelhead: Core Difference Overview

 Background And Timeline:

 Harley Davidson started their journey in 1903.
-Soon they become the leading motorcycle manufacturer worldwide.
-And to keep its superiority over the others, Harley has continuously updated their motorbike designs.
+Soon, they became the leading motorcycle manufacturer worldwide.
+Harley has continuously updated its motorbike designs to maintain its superiority.
 Similarly, they have updated the engine to keep up with the updated motorcycle and satisfy their consumers.

 The Difference In Their Appearance